WorldWideTelescope/worldwide-telescope-infrastructure-guide/content/core-web-stack.md

 weight = 300
 +++

-Unlike applications that live only on the Web, WWT has an installed based of Windows clients some of which are more than a decade old.
+Unlike applications that live only on the Web, WWT has an installed base of Windows clients some of which are more than a decade old.
 Some of those Windows clients are installed at planetariums or museums that are using WWT in public-facing exhibits but, generally speaking, very reluctant to experiment